Citizens Financial Group, Inc. (CFG) Stock Price & How to Invest

 More on Citizens Financial Group, Inc. (CFG)

 Whether CFG is worth buying today depends more on your time horizon and what you already hold than on any single call.
-We walk through valuation, what would have to go right, and the risks in is CFG a buy?, and where the stock could go from here in the CFG stock forecast.
+We walk through valuation, what would have to go right, and the risks in is CFG a buy or a sell?, and where the stock could go from here in the CFG stock forecast.

 FAQ